ankostis/jsonschema/docs/validate.rst

 Validating Formats
 ------------------

-JSON Schema defines the :validator:`format` property which can be used to check if primitive types (``string``\s, ``number``\s, ``boolean``\s) conform to well-defined formats.
+JSON Schema defines the :rule:`format` property which can be used to check if primitive types (``string``\s, ``number``\s, ``boolean``\s) conform to well-defined formats.
 By default, no validation is enforced, but optionally, validation can be enabled by hooking in a format-checking object into an